Who is Network for Good? Why is there a charge from Network for Good on my card?

 I still have questions, who can I contact?

-Please contact our Donor Solutions team at firstname.lastname@example.org and someone will respond as soon as possible (it should be within 24-48 hours - we’ll be working hard, even on December 31st, to try to ensure that every donation gets through).
+Please contact our Donor Solutions team at email@example.com and someone will respond as soon as possible (it should be within 24-48 hours).
+We work hard throughout the year, even on December 31st, to ensure that every donation gets to the charity you support.